rsacramento/arc-plugin-tables-local-indexes/README.md

   - Customizing which attributes to project can be helpful when trying to save on [bandwidth costs][pricing]
   - Note that once a projection is defined, it cannot be changed; a new table would need to be created
   - Acceptable values for `projection` are:
-    - `all` (default): all item attributes from the table are projected into the index
+    - `all` (default): all item attributes from the table are projected
-    - `keys`: only the base table partition key and the local secondary index sort key are projected into the index
+    - `keys`: only the base table's partition key and the local secondary index' sort key are projected
     - Custom: otherwise, you may define one or more attribute names to explicitly project into the index.
-Note that the base table partition key and index sort key always get projected
+Note that the base table's partition key and index' sort key always get projected

 ## Example

-The following `app.arc` file defines a [DynamoDB][ddb] table with two named [Local Secondary Indexes][gsi], both with `projection` explicitly defined:
+The following `app.arc` file defines a [DynamoDB][ddb] table with two named [Local Secondary Indexes][lsi], both with `projection` explicitly defined:

 ```arc
 @app